-"You go into combat with that pecker sticking out of your turret, the enemy is going to unload on you with everything they've got."
+"You go out in a battlefield with this pecker sticking out of your turret, and the enemy is going to unload on you with all they got."

 - The main villain of Hard Boiled, Johnny Wong, mocks the police's .38 special revolvers for this trope.
 Ironically Johnny is killed by Tequila at the end of the movie with a well placed shot to the eye using the very weapon Johnny mocked.